Leverage

 What leverage is and why it matters

-Because any wager can be all-in, leverage magnifies both reward and risk compared with fixed-limit games.
+That same freedom magnifies both reward and risk compared with fixed-limit games.
 A correctly timed large bet can win a pot without a showdown.
 A mistimed shove can cost your tournament life or most of your cash-game stack.
-Leverage converts chips into strategic pressure.

 Diagram on a pale sky background under a 'LEVERAGE = STACK AS PRESSURE TOOL' header (LEVERAGE in cyan).
 Center: a tall cyan chip stack with three concentric cyan dashed pressure-ripple rings emanating outward.
 On the left, an orange YOU avatar with raised finger and a cyan 'BIG BET = BIG PRESSURE' speech-bubble.
 On the right, a mint OPPONENT avatar with a worried sweat drop sits on a tilting seesaw, the seesaw arm dipping toward a red-orange 'FOLD' pill.
 Below the avatars: three cyan info pills 'ANY-AMOUNT BETS + STACK = WEAPON + SHOVE LOOMS'.
 Cyan pill at the bottom: 'USE BIG BETS TO FORCE TOUGH DECISIONS — POWER OF NO-LIMIT'.